SECURITIES AND EXCHANGE COMMISSION

 Evolus is a performance beauty company with a customer-centric approach focused on delivering breakthrough products.
 In 2019, the U.S. Food and Drug Administration approved Jeuveau® (prabotulinumtoxinA-xvfs), the first and only neurotoxin dedicated exclusively to aesthetics and manufactured in a state-of-the-art facility using Hi-Pure™ technology.
 Jeuveau® is powered by Evolus’ unique technology platform and is designed to transform the aesthetic market by eliminating the friction points existing for customers today.
 Visit us at: www.evolus.com.

-Jeuveau® is a registered trademark of Evolus, Inc.
+Jeuveau® is a registered trademark and Evolux™ is a trademark of Evolus, Inc.

 Evolus, Inc. Contacts:

 (Unaudited, in thousands, except loss per share data)